Naveen-Kumar-12/cloudformation/README.md

 Now, click on save and you are done !!

-All your build artifacts will get uploaded to Amazon S3 bucket.
+All your build artifacts will get uploaded to Amazon S3 bucket..
 ```